emgucv/emgucv/platforms/xamarin/emgucv_v3/component/GettingStarted.md

 ## Getting Started with Emgu CV V3.0

+### The demo version only supports the following platforms:
+* Android (x86) (Note: Xamarin Business / Enterprise version required)
+* iOS (x86 simulator , x64 simulator) (Note: Xarmarin iOS Business / Enterprise version required)

+If you are using the demo version, please make sure your app is targeting only the above platforms, or there will be compilation error.

+### The full version support the following platforms:
+* Android (armeabi, armeabi-v7a, arm64-v8a, x86, x64) (Note: Xamarin Business / Enterprise version required)
+* iOS (x86 simulator , x64 simulator, armeabi-v7, armeabi-v7s, arm64) (Note: Xarmarin iOS Business / Enterprise version required)

+If you are using the full version, you can target any platform of your choice.

+### To run the demo program,

 ### Convert Native Image Object to and from Emgu CV Mat
 #### Android
 ```csharp